-The Company operates a clinical laboratory that is CLIA-certified (under the Clinical Laboratory Improvement Amendment of 1988) and CAP-accredited (by the College of American Pathologists), and manufactures cell enrichment and extraction microfluidic channels, related equipment and certain reagents to perform the Company's diagnostic assays in a facility located in San Diego, California.
-CLIA certification and accreditation are required before any clinical laboratory may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, treatment of disease, or assessment of health.
-The assays the Company offers are classified as laboratory developed tests under the CLIA regulations.
+The Company operates a clinical laboratory that is CLIA-certified (under the Clinical Laboratory Improvement Amendment of 1988) and CAP-accredited (by the College of American Pathologists) and manufactures proprietary microfluidic channels for cell enrichment and extraction, as well as certain reagents that are used to perform the Company's diagnostic assays in a facility located in San Diego, California.
+CLIA certification and CAP accreditation are required before any clinical laboratory may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, treatment of disease, or assessment of health.
+The assays the Company offers are classified as laboratory developed tests (LDTs) under the CLIA regulations.